ThePhD/sol2/docs/source/features.rst

 Selene -

 * member variables are automatically turned into ``obj:set_x( value )`` to set and ``obj:x()`` to get
-* Registering classes/"modules" in using C++ code is extremely verbose
+* Registering classes/"modules" using C++ code is extremely verbose

 Sol -